25. Complex searches

 Good idea!
 This should probably be broken down into component pieces.
 I donâ€™t see name and family as AND but rather OR.
 Geography is an AND in both cases.
 Letâ€™s let Xianhua think about this and offer some suggestions.

-#2 Updated by xianhua liu about 13 years ago
+#2 Updated by xianhua liu over 13 years ago

 This could be related to the bug 2656 (http://bugzilla.ecoinformatics.org/show_bug.cgi?id=2656) since geographic area is considered in query.
 In a concept-based search, we try to answer the question "Is a certain taxon or a group of taxa (family) somehow conceptually associated with a certain geographic area?", which is not as straightforward as a name-based search.
 The following data components will all be involved in the query process.